Namide/bacongamejam-08/README.md

 * [TweenX](http://tweenx.spheresofa.net/en.html), tweens

-Dune is in the directory "libs", to install the libraries Heaps and TweenX use the command
+Dune is in the directory "libs", to install the libraries Heaps and TweenX use the commands
 ```
 haxelib install Heaps
 haxelib install TweenX